 LATEST UPDATE ABOUT THE COVID-19 EMERGENCY

-The European Union borders are technically open for travel for business or emergencies but this changes daily depending each country's own pandemic situation so it is strongly advised to check with your airline or embassy if you can travel or not.
+The European Union borders are open for travel for business and tourism but you are strongly advised to check with your airline or embassy if you can travel or not.
 This is a link to the European Union Travel During the Coronavirus Pandemic.
 Upon arrival in Italy, you are obliged to take a test at the airport before continuing on your journey.
 Most, if not all, airlines also require that you test negative within 72 hours of your departure flight or have been fully vaccinated.
 For Rome airports, you can get more information and also download the requisite document to present upon arrival: Rome Airports Corona Information.

-Museums and archaeological sites are starting to reopen with limited ticket and time availability, depending on each region of Italy with the necessary precautionary measures, and you can check the calendar below of some of the more popular.
-The government reviews the restrictions of each region every 14 days.
+Museums and archaeological sites open with limited ticket and time availability, depending on each region of Italy with the necessary precautionary measures, and you can check the calendar below of some of the more popular.
+The government reviews the restrictions periodically.
 Any region which is classified orange or red is not permitted to open any site or museum for visiting.

-Italy is split into several tiers depending on the level of contagion in that region: Lazio and Rome are currently "yellow" which means we are on a curfew from 22:00 to 05:00 with bars and restaurants closing at 22:00 for those who have outside seating only, but it is permitted to be out and about, taking all necessary precautions.
+Italy is split into several tiers depending on the level of contagion in that region: Lazio and Rome are currently "white" which means everything is open, taking all necessary precautions.
 It is not permitted to travel between orange and red regions unless for work or emergencies and you must provide a certificate showing why you are travelling.
 To see which colour each region is, you can click here.

-While waiting for the world to get back on its feet, we have now launched our Through Eternity Virtual Tours.
-Since you can’t travel to Italy yet, we decided in the meantime to bring Italy to you!
-Our expert guides will take you to the most spectacular sites of Rome, Venice, Naples, Pompeii and Florence, and thanks to high-resolution images, videos and the captivating narrative of our guides, you will enjoy Italy’s wonders from the comfort of your own home - and give you the inspiration to start preparing for your next Italian adventure!
+For those of you waiting to travel, we have an array of Through Eternity Virtual Tours where our expert guides will take you to the most spectacular sites of Rome, Venice, Naples, Pompeii and Florence, and thanks to high-resolution images, videos and the captivating narrative of our guides, you will enjoy Italy’s wonders from the comfort of your own home - and give you the inspiration to start preparing for your next Italian adventure!
 All proceeds from our Virtual Tours will go to our guides to support them during these challenging times, as they are freelance professionals who don’t earn if they don’t work.

 As a sign of our gratitude to those who are on the front line fighting the Coronavirus, we would be more than happy to invite all first responders, health workers and NHS workers to join our Virtual Tours for free.